In the Redwood Empire the only event for boys to take home more state meet medals than the discus (12) is the shot put (20).

 That mark still stands as the junior class record.
 No other junior has ever broken 170 for us.

-At state Day would be our first discus medalist since Hook in 1958 with a 6th place finish at 174-4.
+At state Day would be our first discus medalist since Hook in 1958 with a 6th place finish at 174-4, after having a 180-0 toss in the trials.

 Santa Rosa’s Dennis DeSoto had the 2nd longest throw ever as a junior with his 169-10 in 1980.